About

 Balthazar

-Deborah Balthazar was born and raised on the island of Dominica, in the Eastern Caribbean.
-She grew up surrounded by the stories, rhythms, and landscapes that would later become the foundation of her writing — the oral traditions passed down at Nine Night vigils, the creole language that carries the wit and wisdom of island life, and the lush, untamed beauty of the Nature Isle.
+Deborah Balthazar developed a love for writing stories at an early age, drawn to the mysteries of human behavior and the power of storytelling.
+She is Dominica-born, and grew up on the island surrounded by the stories, rhythms, and landscapes that would later become the foundation of her writing: the oral traditions passed down at Nine Night vigils, the creole language that carries the wit and wisdom of island life, and the lush, untamed beauty of the Nature Isle.
+Her Caribbean roots continue to shape the voice, atmosphere, and cultural depth of her work.

 In Her Words